We help consumers who have complaints about collection harassment.

 The BBB has closed 26 complaints against HCI Healthcare Collections in the past three years, with 12 closed in the past 12 months.
 Almost all of those complaints allege problems with billing and collections.
 Since July 2017, the Consumer Financial Protection Bureau (CFPB) has received 1 complaint about HCI.
 Justia lists at least 6 cases of civil litigation involving HCI.

-It is illegal for a debt collector to threaten to sue you or garnish your wages.
+It is illegal for a debt collector to make empty threats to sue you or garnish your wages.
 It is also unlikely HCI would sue you for a debt you may not owe or they cannot validate.
 However, debt collection agencies are known to have summoned debtors to court and garnish wages after a default judgement.
 Contacting an attorney BEFORE this could possibly happen would be a smart move.
 We’ve helped thousands of consumers fight back against unscrupulous debt collection harassers.
 Find out if we can help you too today!

 Absolutely.
 Here are some Sample Cases